JoshMarler/react-juce/docs/guides/Debugging_With_Duktape.md

 You also need to ensure that your bundle is not minified, this can be achieved by building your JS bundle with `webpack --mode=development`.
 In the case of the `GainPlugin` example this can be achieved by running `npm run start` in `GainPlugin/jsui`.

-The `webpack.config.js` template provided by Blueprint enables all of this for you.
+The `webpack.config.js` template provided by React-JUCE enables all of this for you.
 See: [Starting a new Project](New_Project.md) for a project template setup which includes debugger support.
 Project template files are available under `blueprint/packages/react-juce/template`.

 Example `webpack.config.js`: